mooncakeSG/Library-Management-System/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational use only.